Graphnet-Health/fhir-api-specs/docs/api/apiObservationPOST.md

 POST /Observation
 ```

-Note that observations created in via this manner can also be updated or deleted by using the API as well.
+Note that observations created in this manner can also be updated or deleted by using the API as well.